laravel/docs/upgrade.md

 > {note} Please thoroughly review the [Symfony Mailer documentation](https://symfony.com/doc/6.0/mailer.html#creating-sending-messages) for all possible interactions with the `Symfony\Component\Mime\Email` object.

-The list below contains a more thorough list of renamed methods.
+The list below contains a more thorough overview of renamed methods.
 Many of these methods are low-level methods used to interact with SwiftMailer / Symfony Mailer directly, so may not be commonly used within most Laravel applications:

     Message::getSwiftMessage();
     Message::getSymfonyMessage();